joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/convolution-filter.md

 of 1, the resulting image is going to be roughly 8 times brighter than the original image.

-Although the effect of this matrix isn’t very noticeable, other matrix values can be used to create various effects.
+Although the effect of this matrix isn't very noticeable, other matrix values can be used to create various effects.
 Here are several standard sets of matrix values for different effects using a three by three matrix: